 This diverse and bustling market located within the heart of Downtown Winter Garden is a favorite among foodies.
 Snake through multiple rows of vendors sprawled throughout the market tasting everything from homemade marshmallows and pineapple drinks to fresh produce and food truck fare along the way.
 You'll also find an assortment of local goods, fresh flowers and plants.
 In between food stops, pull up a seat to enjoy live music near the central pavilion.
 Find the market outside the downtown pavilion every Saturday morning from 8am-1pm.
 Read our full guide to the market for tips and favorite vendors.

 360 W Plant St, Winter Garden

 Date night and top-notch steaks go hand in hand at this family-owned establishment.
-Expect juicy hand-cut steaks prepared over an oak wood grill, some German-inspired menu items (the family who owns the restaurant is from Germany) upscale digs and a bright, open dining room with views of the bustling kitchen.
+Expect juicy hand-cut steaks prepared over an oak wood grill, and some German-inspired items (the family who owns the restaurant is from Germany).
+A bright, open dining room with views of the bustling kitchen creates a lively atmosphere.
 Come prepared to unplug and connect with one another while savoring a simple, hearty meal.
 FYI, the restaurant is closed on Mondays.

 Plant Street Market

 A fixture of Downtown Winter Garden, Plant Street Market is home to an assortment of local vendors and a craft brewery.
 The cuisine options range from made-to-order mac n’ cheese and acai bowls to BBQ and sushi.
 A few of our favorites include Michael’s Ali Coal Fired Pizza (share the Brooklyn, topped with melty mozzarella, sausage, rapini and red onion), Crooked Can Brewing Company and Sir Benji’s Donuts.
 The latter serves up fresh made mini doughnuts with toppings like Oreo cookies and bacon.